 I built the spider on the pizza with the cheese.
 The melted cheese served to hold things in place.

 I placed the different cheese toppings on the other pizzas.
-Then, I returned the pizzas to the oven for another minute or so to allow the cheeses to melt.
+Then, I returned the pizzas to the oven for another minute to allow the cheeses to melt.

-Once the cheeses had started to melt, I removed the pizzas from the oven.
-I didn’t want the cheeses to melt too much.
+Once the cheeses started melting, I removed the pizzas from the oven.
+I didn’t want the cheese to melt too much.
 The reason was that the pizzas would lose definition.

 Frequently Asked Questions

-Initially, I thought that street flour tortillas would be perfect for these tasty Halloween treats.
-The street tortillas were definitely the right size.
+Initially, I thought street flour tortillas would be perfect for these tasty Halloween treats.
+The street tortillas were the correct size.
 However, at least the ones that I bought were quite thick.
 The result was a thick and chewy crust.

 These pizzas are best eaten after they’ve cooled a bit from the oven.
-They can be rewarmed just like regular pizza but aren’t quite as good.
+After that, they can be rewarmed just like regular pizza but aren’t quite as good.
 You can, however, prep all of the ingredients ahead of time so that all that’s left is putting the pizzas together.

 The mini pizzas described here are just ideas.
-The mummy pizza and spooky spider pizza don’t require cookie cutters.
-In addition, you could use a glass to cut out the cheese for the Pac Man ghost pizza.
+For example, the mummy and spooky spider pizza don’t require cookie cutters.
+In addition, you could use a glass to cut out the cheese for the Pac-Man ghost pizza.
 Use your imagination to create different designs!

 Other Halloween Treats

-If you’re interested in other Halloween treats, check out these amazing recipes:
+If you’re interested in other Halloween treats, check out these fantastic recipes: